DevSteg/film_review_project/README.md

         The expected outcome was acheived.

 - #### Search bar Testing
-    * When enter a unknown search term the films page should display a message telling the user no film was found would they like to add it in.
+    * When entering an unknown search term the films page should display a message telling the user no film was found would they like to add it in.
     The expected outcome is acheived.
     * When entering the name of a film or genre, the films page should find all films relating to the search and display them to the user.
     The expected is acheived